justindossey/dmcnicks-gitlab/README.md

       owner   => 'My Group'
     }

 The `owner` can be the name of a group or a user.
-If it is left out the project will be owned by the user that logged into the API.
+If the `owner` parameter is not specified the new project will be owned by the user that is logged into the API.

 #### The `gitlab_deploy_key` type